luisvargasmieles/luisvargasmieles.github.io/_pages/cv.md

 * B.S. in Telematics Engineering, Polytechnic School of the Littoral (ESPOL), 2011.
 * M.S. in Cyber Security, Polytechnic School of the Littoral (ESPOL), 2016.
 * MSc. in Computational Applied Mathematics, University of Edinburgh, 2018.
-* Ph.D in Applied and Computational Mathematics, University of Edinburgh, 2022 (expected).
+* Ph.D in Applied and Computational Mathematics, University of Edinburgh, 2022.
+* Postdoctoral Research Associate, Chris Wallace's group, CITIID, University of Cambridge, present.

 Work experience
 ======